Customization

 : Represents a company or teamUser

-: Represents a discrete set of user permissions within an organizationPermission
+: Represents a set of permissions within an organizationPermission

 Here’s an entity-relationship diagram (ERD) of the current database schema, automatically generated from our SQLModel definitions:

-Database operations are handled by helper functions in utils/db.py
+Database operations are facilitated by helper functions in utils/db.py

 .
 Key functions include: